mikekitckchan/mikekitckchan.github.io/_posts/2019-10-05-host-flask-web-server-in-raspberry-pi.md

     app.run(host='0.0.0.0', port=80)
 ```

 Now, let's try if the flask app can run properly.
 Let's type ```FLASK_APP=helloapp.py``` to identify helloapp.py as the major flask app.
 Then type ```flask run``` to fireup the server.
 Now, type ```ifconfig``` in console to check the ip address of your device.
-If your pi is connected to router via wifi, you should check the one under eth0.
+If your pi is connected to router via wifi, you should check the one under wlan.
 It should shows something like this:

 ```
-eth0: flags=8863<UP,BROADCAST,SMART,RUNNING,SIMPLEX,MULTICAST> mtu 1500
-	ether 8c:85:90:78:8c:9e
-	inet6 fe80::1c34:598f:712f:482d%en0 prefixlen 64 secured scopeid 0x6
-	inet 192.168.43.149 netmask 0xffffff00 broadcast 192.168.43.255
-	nd6 options=201<PERFORMNUD,DAD>
-	media: autoselect
-	status: active
+wlan0     Link encap:Ethernet  HWaddr 00:24:2c:3b:f8:79
+          inet addr:192.168.1.102  Bcast:192.168.1.255  Mask:255.255.255.0
+          inet6 addr: fe80::224:2cff:fe3b:f879/64 Scope:Link
+          UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
+          RX packets:509669 errors:0 dropped:0 overruns:0 frame:0
+          TX packets:366807 errors:0 dropped:0 overruns:0 carrier:0
+          collisions:0 txqueuelen:1000
+          RX bytes:715274922 (715.2 MB)  TX bytes:35266765 (35.2 MB)
 ```
-In this case, your ip address is 192.168.43.255.
+In this case, your ip address is 192.168.1.102.
 Then, you can try to access the website using other devices connected to same router by type the ip address in browser.
 If it works, you can now move on to next step.

 ## Installation